Jocelyn Blore

 The competitive FBI Academy in Quantico, Virginia—offered to local leaders in law enforcement on an invitation-only basis—involves 16 weeks of advanced training in law, forensic science, communications, behavioral science, and health.

-In a survey of top-notch criminal profilers, the FBI found that 87.5 percent held graduate degrees.
+In an older survey of top-notch criminal profilers, the FBI found that 87.5 percent held graduate degrees.
 Therefore, it may be advisable to pursue a master’s or PhD in an area such as forensic psychology, criminal justice, or a related discipline.

 Interestingly, although 45 percent of the survey respondents indicated that a degree isn’t necessary to conduct criminal investigative analysis, most (57.5 percent) stated that having investigative experience was crucial to succeed in this field.
 Other vital skills noted by these professionals included possessing an analytical mind (30 percent of respondents), having experience dealing with violent crime (22.5 percent), and being open-minded (10 percent).